 Fact: The PBC does not have an expedited service.

 Call us and we will be happy to explain.
 1-877-438-7020 or 204-453-0099.

 Fact: Every company that files for a Canadian pardon on your behalf pays the exact same fees.
 Even a non-profit organization has overhead and the same fees to pay, so realistically, if you check all the Canadian pardon prices for every company across Canada you will find that the cost of a Canadian pardon will be almost the same in every city across Canada.

-Myth: All companies apply for my Canadian pardon as soon as I apply and make even a small deposit or time payments
+Myth: All companies start my Canadian Pardon Application as soon as I apply or make a time payment.

-Fact: Some companies will allow time payments over a year, but they don’t begin the application until they cover the filing fees.
-That means you wasted months of your time before filing for your Canadian Pardon.
+Fact: Some companies will allow time payments over the course of a year but they don’t begin the application until they cover the filing fees.
+That means you waste months making time payments before the company files for your Canadian Pardon.